ganeshthanga/microsoft-devops-workshop/02_docker/01_overview/01_benefits_of_containers.md

 <dl>
   <dt>Software</dt>
-  <dd>The Docker daemon, called "`dockerd`" is a persistent process that manages Docker containers and handles container objects.
+  <dd>The Docker daemon, called `dockerd` is a persistent process that manages Docker containers and handles container objects.
 The daemon listens for API requests sent by the Docker Engine API.
-The Docker client, which identifies itself as "`docker`", allows users to interact with Docker through CLI.
+The Docker client, which identifies itself as `docker`, allows users to interact with Docker through CLI.
 It uses the Docker REST API to communicate with one or more Docker daemons.</dd>

   <dt>Objects</dt>
   <dd>Docker objects refer to different entities used to assemble an application in Docker.
 The main Docker objects are images, containers, and services.